MohdFurkan8011/knowledge/content/java/design_pattern/README.md

 2. **Virtual proxy** – delay the creation and initialization of expensive objects until needed, where the objects are created on demand.
 Hibernate created proxy entities are example of virtual proxies.
 3. **Protection proxy** – help to implement security over original object.
 They may check for access rights before method invocations and allow or deny access based on the conclusion.
 4. **Smart Proxy** – performs additional housekeeping work when an object is accessed by a client.
 An example can be to check if the real object is locked before it is accessed to ensure that no other object can change it.

+### Behavioral

+#### Chain of responsibility

+Chain of responsibility design pattern gives more than one object an opportunity to handle a request by linking receiving objects together in form of a chain.

+#### Command

+A Command Pattern says that "*encapsulate a request under an object as a command and pass it to invoker object.
+Invoker object looks for the appropriate object which can handle this command and pass the command to the corresponding object and that object executes the command*".

+#### Iterator

+Iterator pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+#### State

+In state pattern allows an object to alter its behavior when its internal state changes.
+The object will appear to change its class.
+There shall be a separate concrete class per possible state of an object.